The Body And The Ego – Fizzy Mag Exclusive Interview With London Music Artist CÉCI

-CÉCI, real name Cecilie Dahlin, is a Danish artist and producer currently living in East London.
+CÉCI, real name Cecilie Dahlin, is a Danish artist and producer currently living and working in East London.
 In her visual work, CÉCI pairs immersive, heavy beats with surreal CGI and hypnotic choreography.
-In the wake of her recent video release for new single, 'Tight' – impressively, both the single and video were self-produced – we caught up with the talent in an East London coffee shop to get to get to know who CÉCI really is and where she's heading next.
+In the wake of her recent video release for self-produced, new single, 'Tight' we caught up with the talent in an East London coffee shop to get to get to know who CÉCI really is and where she's heading next.

 First things first, tell us about CÉCI, who and what is she inspired by?